The Thundermans Return: Plot

-Meanwhile, Dark Mayhem Jr. She-Crab, and Krondor are trying to locate the Power Plant, which they find in the Thundermans' house.
+Meanwhile, Dark Mayhem Jr., She-Crab, and Krondor are trying to locate the Power Plant, which they find in the Thundermans' house.
 At first, Hank, who is the only one to know where the Power Plant is, refuses to give it to them, but then Dark Mayhem Jr. shows him on his phone that Max and Phoebe are getting tortured, so Hank agrees to give the evil children the Power Plant if the Thunder Twins get released after.
 Dark Mayhem Jr. agree to this and Hank gives them the Power Plant believing the twins would be released, but he lied.
 Dark Mayhem Jr., She-Crab, and Krondor escape with the Power Plant and Max and Phoebe are still trapped in the mysterious place.
 And when all hopes are down in the Thundermans' house, Billy finds a blue part of the Power Plant that fell off the plant and can make superheroes.
 They end up feeding pieces of the blue part to Cherry, Oyster, Gideon, Principal Bradford, and Mrs. Wong, turning them into superheroes.
 After being turned into superheroes, they all work together to break the forcefield, and they succeed.
 Upon succeeding, Chloe teleports them to the location of Phoebe and Max.
 With Chloe's teleportation needing a recharge, right before the self-destruct, Hank punches the system, causing it to break and allowing them out.

-Afterwards, the Thundermans confront the villain's children, who are on the top of Mount Metroburg planning to release the red pieces of the power plant inside of a drone, having their parents view said plan.
+Afterwards, the Thundermans confront the villains' children, who are on the top of Mount Metroburg planning to release the red pieces of the power plant inside of a drone, having their parents view said plan.
 Whilst the family defeat the Villains, Dark Mayhem Jr. releases the red pieces over Metroburg in a drone.
 Chloe volunteers to teleport someone onto to the drone to prevent them from affecting citizens.
 She teleports Max and Phoebe onto the drone and they remove the red pieces.
 With Phoebe being blinded by the wind, she gets blown onto the edge of the drone, about to fall.
 She tells the two to teleport back without her, but they refuse.
 Chloe reaches for her hand and they return to the rest of the family safely.
 The villains are detained as Strongdor and Krondor start to bond much to the annoyance of Dark Mayhem Jr.

 Later, Super President Kickbutt reinstates the T-Force since the rule they broke doesn't apply to supervillains posing as superheroes.
 The Thundermans agree, but on the condition that their Hiddenville home be their new headquarters.
 Super President Kickbutt agrees and welcomes the T-Force back to the Hero League.
 When the empowered civilians later show up, Phoebe freezes them and plans to deal with them tomorrow.